lkuper/dissertation/dissertation/jfp-reviews-notes.md

 > generalization of threshold sets, but the actual 2.6 doesn't talk
 > about threshold sets at all, only about generalized updates.

-Ah!
 Good catch.
-That forward reference should point to the new section we're about to add there.
-[TODO]
+That forward reference makes sense now that we've added more material to 2.6.

 > - p.16, 2.4.
 Both lambda-LVar and lambda-LVish are CBV languages, but
 > the LVish library is ultimately embedded in Haskell, a CBN language.